987839088534212

 More Autonomy Than Other Nursing Specialties

-Because patients are often in crisis, ER nurses have to make faster calls and do more procedures than other nurses might.
-This often gives them a good bit more autonomy and leeway than others might have.
+Because patients are often in crisis, ER nurses must make quicker judgment calls and attempt more procedures than other nurses might.
+This often gives trauma nurses more autonomy than they might have in other departments.

-ER nurses get to do a little bit of almost everything for a whole lot of patients.
+ER nurses get to do a little bit of almost everything for many different patients.

 Always In-Demand